 A chipped tooth is usually a pretty minor condition, and the good news is that there are several ways to deal with the situation.
 If you aren’t able to get a dentist right away, then you can start by taking over-the-counter painkillers to ease the pressure.

 If you feel your mouth becoming inflamed, then you can also put an icepack on the nearest area of your face to help ease any swelling.
-It should go without saying, but you obviously want to avoid using the chipped tooth to chew.
+You should also avoid using the chipped tooth to chew.
 If you need to drink any liquids before you see the dentist, then keep them as far away from the damaged tooth as possible.
 In the most extreme cases, even using a straw will put a painful amount of pressure on the tooth.
 When you have the chance to come in and see a professional, they will usually end up treating the chipped tooth by attaching porcelain dental veneers or by reattaching the chipped fragment.

-Here at Lovett Dental, we see a lot of patients come into our Gulfgate location with chipped, fractured, and even broken teeth.
+Here at Lovett Dental Gulfgate, we see a lot of patients come into our office with chipped, fractured, and even broken teeth.
 If you need to make an appointment to treat a chipped tooth, we are here to help.
 We also offer a variety of other general dentistry services, including oral hygiene services, teeth whitening services, and emergency dental services.